 How to Apply

-In order to apply as an exchange student to DePaul, you must be nominated by your home institution.
+Please note, in order to apply as an exchange student to DePaul, you must be nominated by your home institution.
 All Exchange Program applications are submitted to DePaul via the exchange program coordinator at your home institution.
 We will not accept Exchange Program applications that are submitted by students.
 Students wishing to participate in the exchange program must submit both academic and immigration documents.

 Required academic documents include: